Careers360 Logo

 • Pest Control: Appropriate use of pesticides (herbicides, insecticides, fungicides)

-• Biological Control: Utilizing natural predators against pests.
+• Biological Control: Utilising natural predators against pests.

 Storage of Grains